mrumkovskis/tresql/docs/language-quide.md

   |emp [deptno = :1(1)] {empno, ename} emp
 }
 ```
 The pipe "|" syntax specifies a query for nested object.
-This enclosed query follows the same ONQL syntax as it's parent query.
+This enclosed query follows the same TreSQL syntax as it's parent query.
 It has to somehow reference parent query, and this is specified by special binding variables like :1(1).
 Syntax :m(N) specifies to use as a binding value column number N (starting from 1) of parent (enclosing) select number m.
 Think of select numbering as this: parent (enclosing) select query is number 1, it's parent is number 2, etc.
 The following 3-level query returns departments, their employees (1st level nesting) and their managers, if the manager belongs to the same department.
 So for managers subselect, departments query is a 2nd level parent select:
 ```